-We have audited the financial statements of Cleveland Fire Authority ("the Authority") and its subsidiary ('the Group') for the year ended 31 March 2023, which comprise the Authority and Group Comprehensive Income and Expenditure Statements, the Authority and Group Movement in Reserves Statements, the Authority and Group Balance Sheets, the Authority and Group Cash Flow Statements, Firefighter Pension Fund Account Statements, and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets ("the Code Update"), published in November 2022.
+We have audited the financial statements of Cleveland Fire Authority ('the Authority') and its subsidiary ('the Group') for the year ended 31 March 2024, which comprise the Authority and Group Movement in Reserves Statements, the Authority and Group Comprehensive Income and Expenditure Statements, the Authority and Group Balance Sheets, the Authority and Group Cash Flow Statements, Firefighter Pension Fund Account Statements, and notes to the financial statements, including material accounting policy information.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2023/24.